SAP-archive/REST_API_Documentation_Guidelines/040_More_Documentation.html.md

 ### README files

-README files describe other files in a given directory.
+RREADME files describe other files in a given directory.
+Use this template to create external README files:

-When creating external README files, use this template:

 ````
 ```
-Project Title converted to ASCII art using an ASCII generator.
+Convert the Project Title to ASCII art using an ASCII generator, and use the Big font.
 For example, http://patorjk.com/software/taag/#p=display&f=Big&t=Project%20Title%0A.
-Use the following font: Big.

 ```

 ## Overview

-A short description of the functionality that the project or chart provides.
+Provide a short description about the project or chart's functionality.

 ## Prerequisites

 A list of requirements to run the project or chart.

 ## Details

-Detailed information about the functionality that the project or chart provides.
-For example, a further description, an installation or configuration guide, operating instructions, examples.
+Provide detailed information about the project or chart's functionality.
+For example, a further description, an installation or configuration guide, operating instructions, or examples.
 Add subsections for better readability.

 ## Troubleshooting

-A list of potential issues and tips on how to avoid or solve those issues.
+List potential issues, and tips on how to avoid or solve these issues.
 ````
 <br><br>
 [< PREV](030_REST_API_Documents.html.md)